AB InBev ups offer for SABMiller as deadline looms

 The maker of Budweiser and Stella Artois said it would offer 43.50 pounds per share in cash to most SABMiller shareholders, an improvement from the 42.15 pounds it put forward last week.

-Under UK takeover rules, AB InBev has until 1600 GMT on Wednesday to launch a formal bid for SABMiller, which would rank as the biggest British company takeover at 67 billion pounds.
+Under UK takeover rules, AB InBev has until 1600 GMT (12 p.m.
+EDT) on Wednesday to launch a formal bid for SABMiller, which would rank as the biggest British company takeover at 67 billion pounds ($103 billion).
 SAB can ask the takeover panel for an extension if it wants to continue discussions.

 Monday's sweetened offer is the fourth, following rejections of cash offers at 38, 40 and 42.15 pounds per share.